Manasi-Vijay-Suryawanshi/delta-demo/README.md

 # delta-demo
-This is Demo for Git and Github classes
+This is Demo for Git and Github classes.